to Sharp Refinishing!

 get close enough so I can see the damage, but far enough away so I can gain

-perspective of the size and location of the damage in relation to the rest of
+perspective as to the size and location of the damage in relation to the rest of

 cultured marble or oversized fiberglass and acrylic bathtubs:

 marble or oversized fiberglass or acrylic tub, please include measurements for length, width,